pbrazval/IK_FirmHiringPractices/README.md

 # IK_FirmHiringPractices

 Here I study the effect of intangible capital in firms' hiring practices, using a proprietary database.
-The uploaded code is still incomplete.